kencjohnston/kencjohnston/README.md

 * I really enjoy coaching, mentoring and advising Product Managers.
 Do not hestitate to reach out to me.

 ### Logistics
-* I block off my calendar prior to daycare/school drop-off at 8:30AM CT and for pick-up/dinner/bed-time from 4:30PM - 7:45PM CT.
+* I block off my calendar prior to daycare/school drop-off at 8:30AM CT and for pick-up/dinner/bed-time from 3:00PM - 7:45PM CT.
 * When you need to reach me, here are my communication priorities and preference:
+    * GitLab issues - Direct mention me on issues, I prefer interacting with issues to all other collaboration mechanisms
     * Email - I check email only periodically throughout the day.
 I have no alerts setup to inform me of newly arriving email.
     * Slack - If I'm working, I'm on slack.
 For small group discussions, never hesitate to create a dedicated public chat room.
     * SMS - I have my phone by my side during regular work hours to review texts or receive calls.
 Outside of work hours I'm hit or miss on SMS.